-Any Tennessee-licensed manufacturer can pay the gallonage tax directly to the Department on the amount of its own product that is needed for its own use, not to exceed 100 cases per month.
-For example, when a manufacturer retains product to be used at a company event or party, the Tennessee-licensed manufacturer may pay the Department the gallonage tax directly.
+Any Tennessee-licensed manufacturer can pay the gallonage tax directly to the Department on the amount of its product needed for its use, not to exceed 100 cases per month.22 For example, when a manufacturer retains a product to be used at a company event or party, the Tennessee-licensed manufacturer may directly pay the Department the gallonage tax.
 The alcoholic beverage manufacturer may submit the tax through TNTAP or by sending Form ALC101 - Distiller's Alcoholic Beverage Tax Return to the Department.